Optimizing ArgoCD performance in HA configurations

 Optimal Sharding Solution

-Increasing the number of shards can reduce the risk of clusters with high loads being placed on the same shard, but it cannot completely solve the problem based on cluster priority.
+Increasing the number of shards can reduce the risk of clusters with high loads being placed on the same shard, but it cannot completely solve the problem of cluster priority.

 ClusterSecret